qinjie/ElderlyTrack-Android/README.md

 # ElderlyTrack-Android2

 ## TODO

-Unable connect to Geocoder

-Detect beacons at BeaconApplication

-Forget password
+1. Forget password

-Release it to app store
+2. Release it to app store